The Search

 Avoid the complications of guarantors completely when you opt for a flexible furnished rental apartment from Blueground.
 With fully equipped apartments, they never require guests to use a guarantor or cosigner!
 Plus, it’s a simple, hassle-free process to find and book your new home with Blueground.

-[Editor’s note: A previous version of this story ran in April 2022 and has been updated with new information for March 2023.]
+[Editor’s note: A previous version of this story ran in March 2023 and has been updated with new information for April 2024.]

 What it takes to qualify for a rental

 Let's get this one out of the way: It takes a lot to qualify financially for a standard rental apartment in NYC.
-The bar is set higher than perhaps any other city.
+The bar is set higher than perhaps in any other city.

 You'll also need to have a good credit score, generally 680 or higher.
 (On this front, make sure your name has been removed from any utility bills associated with your former college housing, so your credit isn't affected by any delinquency after you move out.)